Immigration

 • Immediate relatives.
 A U.S. citizen’s spouse, children and parents are called immediate relatives.

-The required steps and paperwork for becoming an LPR are very complicated.
-If you do the steps or paperwork wrong, you risk removal (deportation).
-So, if you want to become an LPR through a family relationship, you should talk to a lawyer.
+The steps and paperwork for becoming a lawful permanent resident are complicated.
+If you do the steps or paperwork wrong, you risk being denied your green card or facing removal (deportation) proceedings.
+If you want to become an LPR through a family relationship, you should talk to a lawyer.
 You can find nonprofits that offer free legal help in your area on this page under "Legal Help and Lawyers."

-A lawyer can help you complete the steps and paperwork including:
+A lawyer can help you complete the steps and paperwork, which includes:

 It may take many years to become an LPR through a relative.
-Your case starts with U.S. Citizenship and Immigration Services, and then it may be transferred to the State Department and a consulate or embassy abroad.
+Your case starts with U.S. Citizenship and Immigration Services, and then it may be transferred to the State Department and a consulate or embassy abroad, depending on the case.

 Humanitarian paths to a green card

-Another way to get a green card is through humanitarian paths like:
+Another way to get a green card is through humanitarian paths designed to protect certain populations:

 • Asylum.
-Asylum is protection for people who have faced persecution or fear persecution in the future.
+Asylum is protection for people who have faced persecution or fear persecution in the future in their home country.

-• A U visa or a T visa.
+• U visa or T visa.
 U visas and T visas are for immigrant victims of serious crimes and human trafficking.

-• The VAWA program.
-The Violence Against Women Act (VAWA) allows some survivors of domestic violence to become lawful permanent residents (LPRs) of the U.S.
+• VAWA program.
+The Violence Against Women Act (VAWA) allows some survivors of domestic violence to become LPRs.

 • Special Immigrant Juvenile Status (SIJS).
-SIJS is for immigrant victims of child abuse.
+SIJS is for children who may have been abused, neglected or abandoned by a parent.

 Getting humanitarian status is complicated.
 If you want to get humanitarian status, you should talk to a lawyer.
 You can find nonprofits that offer free legal help in your area on this page under "Legal Help and Lawyers."